 El’s areas of interest include the treatment of Depression, Anxiety, Panic, stress and adjustment difficulties, Mood and motivation issues, pain management, Sleep difficulties, Emotional Management, Self Esteem and Self Confidence issues, Grief and Loss, PTSD, Weight Control, Smoking Cessation, Relationship issues/Couples therapy.
 El works with clients of all ages and feels that the ideal recipe for effective therapy is self-honesty, commitment and an authentic relationship between the therapist and client.
 El’s approach towards her clients would best be described as direct, challenging but also authentic and nurturing.

 Kimberley is an Educational and Developmental Psychologist who is passionate about working with children, adolescents, families, couples and adults, with a variety of presentations across the lifespan.
-Kimberley holds a Masters degree as well as AHPRA specialist endorsement in the area of Educational and Developmental Psychology.
+Kimberley holds a Masters degree as well as AHPRA specialist endorsement in the field of Educational and Developmental Psychology.
 Currently, Kimberley is in the final stages of completing her PhD in Clinical Psychology at Griffith University.

 Kimberley has over eleven years of experience as a psychologist, across university, school, community, hospital, and private practice settings.
 She is currently co-authoring a textbook on Developmental Lifespan Psychology, and has provided expert advice in the media regarding a number of topics relevant to children, adolescents and their families.
 Kimberley also has seven years of experience as a school teacher and is a proud mother of three children, which has provided her with a unique insight into working with schools and families from a practical and supportive perspective.Employing an empathetic, sensitive, collaborative, and evidence-based approach, Kimberley draws on focused psychological strategies from a range of therapy models to meet the individual needs of her clients.

 Kimberley is a member of ICEEFT, having completed training in Emotion Focused Therapy for couples and families.
 In addition, she is an accredited provider of pregnancy support counselling services under Medicare, and an accredited provider of early intervention services for children with Autistic Spectrum Disorder under Helping Children with Autism program.
-Kimberley is also an accredited provider of the Triple P and Circle of Security parenting programs, and has experience delivering these to a diverse range of audiences (including foster carers).
+Kimberley is also an accredited provider of the Triple P and Circle of Security parenting programs, and has experience delivering these to a diverse range of audiences (including foster carers and educators).
 Kimberley’s PhD research focuses on ADHD, and she has published in this area.
 She is experienced at conducting a wide range of psycho-educational assessments, including cognitive assessments, and writing psychological reports.

 Lee is a registered Psychologist with experience in a variety of settings including hospitals, schools, community mental health and disability support services.
 This has included work with children, adolescents, adults and older adults with various concerns.
 Lee works across the lifespan and has specific interests in anxiety management, overcoming perfectionism and adjustment to illness or disability.
 He is also passionate about cognitive assessments and the changes they can instigate in a person’s life.